 Write a brief abstract, not exceeding 150 words, describing proposed changes.
 This proposal updates course options in the Psychology program.

-B. DESCRIPTION OF THE PROPOSAL

-1. Full Program Name: Psychology 2.
-Current number of credit hours required for the program: 49 3.
-Is the program changing the number of credit hours required for the program?
-Yes 🗆 No 🖂 4.
+DESCRIPTION OF THE PROPOSAL 1.
+Full Program Name: Psychology 2.
+Current number of credit hours required for the program: 49 Is the program changing the number of credit hours required for the program?
+Yes □ No ⊠ 4.
 How many credit hours will be added to the program?
 0 5.
 How many credit hours will be deleted from the program?
-0

-6. Added Course(s) (If applicable): List the course(s) to be added to program (if applicable).
-Indicate whether the course is an existing course or will be a proposed new course.

-PSYC 2270 and CHEP 4420 are existing courses CHEP 3365 is submitted as a new course as part of the CHEP curriculum proposal

-7. Deleted Courses (if applicable): List course(s) to be deleted from the program (if applicable).
+0 6.
+Added Course(s) (If applicable): List the course(s) to be added whether the course is an existing course or will be a proposed licable).
+Indicate PSYC 2270 and CHEP 4420 are existing courses CHEP 3365 is submitted as a new course as part of the CHEP cu urriculum proposal 7.
+Deleted Courses (if applicable): List course(s) to be deleted from the program (if applicable).
 Indicate the term in which the course will no longer be available for students to take and the catalog in which students will not have the option to take the course.

-CHEP 3000 and CHEP 3360 will no longer be offered and should be removed as elective options in the PSYC program

-8. Teach-out Arrangement: If a required course will be deleted from the program, what is the arrangement for current students in the program to complete the required course?

-Students can replace those courses with others from the list of options.
+CHEP 3000 and CHEP 3360 will no longer be offered and should PSYC program d be removed as ele ective options in the 8.
+Teach-out Arrangement : If a required course will be deleted arrangement for current students in the program to complete the he required course Students can replace those courses with others from the list of op- otions.